Trust Our Life Insurance Lawyers in OR to Fight for You

 All life insurance policies expressly list causes of death that are excluded from coverage.
 These are called “exclusions.”

-Death from as a result of self-inflicted injuries is frequently excluded from coverage.
+Death as a result of self-inflicted injuries is frequently excluded from coverage.
 However, we have found that life insurance companies will attempt to wrongfully classify someone’s death as a suicide so that they can deny the beneficiary’s claim.
 In these cases, we thoroughly investigate the cause of death and if we can prove the death was not self-inflicted, we can get our beneficiary clients paid.

 Alleged Misrepresentation on the Part of the Policyholder